Financial Health is our first and most important Golden Rule.

 Two model system

-The Lincoln Financial Health methodology uses a two model system to effectively discriminate the indicators of failed and non-failed companies.
+The Lincoln Financial Health methodology uses a two-step system to effectively discriminate the indicators of failed and non-failed companies.

 Given that different economics and dynamics govern each industry group, the characteristics of each sector were reviewed carefully to determine the optimal groupings.